mpaperno/qgroundcontrol_aq/README.md

 #### Build QGroundControl
 1. [Optional] For text to speech support, first go to libs/QtSpeech and run: `sh ./get-festival.sh`  (this may produce some errors but should still be OK in the end).
 2. Build using QtCreator as described above.
 Alternately, build from the command line:
- 1. Change directory to you `qgroundcontrol` source directory.
+ 1. Change directory to you `qgroundcontrol_aq` source directory.
  2. Run `qmake`
  3. Run `make`